Threat Hunting Case Study – A Tale of Bots & Stolen Funds

 🚀🪙

-Bad Website
+Bad Websites

-With the help of one of our Google dorks, we found that this admin interface had been mentioned in a Pastebin post a few months prior.
+We followed the breadcrumbs, and with the help of one of our Google dorks, we found that this admin interface had been mentioned in a Pastebin post a few months prior.
 This post contained a list of hundreds of similar websites that used the same back-end.

-We got lucky and found that one of these sites had uploaded their sourcemaps, giving us access to full front-end code, including comments.
-This led us to discovering the real name of the scam platform, which we later discovered was being sold as a crypto scam framework on the darknet.
+Fortunately, one of these sites had uploaded their sourcemaps.
+This gave us access to the complete front-end code, including comments.
+From this, we discovered the real name of the scam platform!
+Later, we found out the code was being sold as a crypto scam framework on the Darknet

 Tricky Smart Contract

-(Stay tuned for our upcoming tutorial on how to reverse engineer contracts using ChatGPT. )
+(Stay tuned for our upcoming tutorial on how to reverse engineer contracts using ChatGPT).

 Written By